CowDogMoo/warpgate/cmd/README.md

 ```

 RunImageBuilder is the main function for the imageBuilder command
-that is used to build container images using packer.
+that builds container images using Packer.

+**Parameters:**

+cmd: A Cobra command object containing flags and arguments for the command.
+args: A slice of strings containing additional arguments passed to the command.

+**Returns:**

+error: An error if any issue occurs while building the images.

 ---